General Monthly Meetings

 These take place on the second Tuesday of each month in Littleton Village Hall.
 Doors are open from 2:00 and talks which are free of charge begin at 2:30.
 Talks usually last about an hour and are followed by tea and biscuits.
 All U3A members are most welcome.

 Contact the speakers organiser, Nick Vernon Speaker Secretary for further details.

 The speaker is asked to start at 2.30 pm, but we love to see you, the audience, when the doors open at 2.00 pm, so that you have time to chat with your friends, meet new members.
 The talk usually lasts for around one hour with questions, and we then enjoy a cup of tea and biscuit before leaving at around 4.00 pm.

 Not all members have cars or are able to drive, and the bus service does not fit in with our timings.
 Please help fellow members with their journey to the meetings where you can.

-Tuesday 11th October 2022 - Jane Austen and music - by Jeremy Neville In Person at Littleton Hall starting 2.30pm
+Tuesday 9th January 2024 - The Meanest Millionaire (John-Paul Getty) by Anne Anderson In Person at Littleton Hall starting 2.30pm

 INSTRUCTIONS FOR PREPARING AND SERVING TEAS

 For Meetings held at United Church, Jewry Street, Winchester

 The notes can be printed as an aid when doing the teas.